raspberrypilearning/321-make-mentor-guide/en/step_4.md

 Info cards in the Explore projects are used to give extra information.
 They could add more detail about a skill, provide an alternative choice, or help debug a common problem.

-In this example from our [Grow a dragonfly](https://projects.raspberrypi.org/en/projects/grow-a-dragonfly){:target="_blank"} Explore project, the info card is a guide explaining how to use the Scratch backpack feature and will only be expanded by those creators that want to know how to use it.
+In this example from our [Grow a dragonfly](https://projects.raspberrypi.org/en/projects/grow-a-dragonfly){:target="_blank"} Explore project, the info card is a guide to explain how to use the Scratch Backpack feature.
+Creators who want to know how to use this feature can choose to expand the info card.

 --- task ---